 The completed electronic cHipp Toggle unit.
 You can probably do better with a PCB.

 We now have a drive pulse positioned 1/4" either side of BDC which, when amplified by the transistor switch, powers the EMs for 220 milliseconds; that period being set by the distance between opto A and B.

 Frank Hope Jones in the Synchronome clock, powered his pendulum at fixed 30 sec intervals with the potential energy of a gravity lever hanging up on a catch so that the energy imparted as the bob passes through BDC was always the same.

-In my clock, the energy that pulses the EMs does
+In this clock, the energy that pulses the EMs

-not come directly from the battery but from a capacitor charged
+does not come directly from the battery, but from a capacitor charged

-5 volts from a voltage regulator.
-This ensures that exactly the same
+to precisely 5 volts from a voltage regulator.
+This ensures that the

 by trial and error to empty its charge during the 220 millisecond period

 that the drive is energised.
 Because of the capacitor the current through

 the EMs decreases exponentially over the 220 millisecond drive period.